Anantchaudhary033/Ridge-and-Lasso-Regression/README.md

 Lasso regression is particularly useful when dealing with high-dimensional data where many features may not contribute significantly to the prediction.

 # Problem Statement
-This repository hosts the mtcars dataset, curated for regression analysis employing ridge and lasso regression techniques.
+We have dataset of the mtcars dataset, curated for regression analysis employing ridge and lasso regression techniques.
 The dataset encapsulates essential automotive performance attributes alongside a diverse set of independent variables, facilitating predictive modeling of horsepower (hp) using ridge and lasso regression techniques.